Dženan Radončić

-Dženan Radončić (Cyrillic: Џенан Радончић; born 2 August 1983) is a Montenegrin retired footballer who played as a striker.
+Dženan Radončić (Cyrillic: Џенан Радончић; born 2 August 1983) is a Montenegrin retired professional footballer who played as a forward.

-Club career
+Career

 In June 2003, Radončić was transferred from Rudar Pljevlja to Partizan on a four-year contract.
 He only appeared in four league games, but also managed to make his UEFA Champions League debut in a 1–1 home draw with Marseille, all as a substitute.

 However, just half a year upon joining Partizan, Radončić moved to the Far East and joined newly founded K League club Incheon United.
 He played a major part in United's run to the championship playoff final in 2005.
 After falling out of favour with caretaker manager Park Lee-chun, Radončić went on loan to J.League side Ventforet Kofu during the 2007 season.
 He returned to Incheon for 2008, becoming the team's top scorer that season with 13 league goals.

 In January 2009, Radončić switched to K League rivals Seongnam Ilhwa Chunma.
 He was a regular member of the team that won the AFC Champions League in 2010, but missed the final due to accumulated yellow cards.

 In December 2011, Radončić signed a three-year deal with fellow K League side Suwon Samsung Bluewings.
 He moved on loan to J.League club Shimizu S-Pulse in August 2013.